Links

 Preventing Repeated Reports

-By default BugSplat prevents reports from being sent at a rate greater than 1 per every 60 seconds.
+By default, BugSplat prevents reports from being sent at a rate greater than 1 per every 60 seconds.
 You can override the default crash report throttling implementation by setting ShouldPostException on your BugSplat instance.
 To override ShouldPostException, assign the property a new Func<Exception, bool> value.
 Be sure your new implementation can handle a null value for Exception!

 The following example demonstrates how you could implement your own time-based report throttling mechanism:

-var lastPost = DateTime.Now;
+var lastPost = new DateTime(0);

 bugsplat.ShouldPostException = (ex) =>